HOME > FAQ and Help

 To write Italian accents use one of the following options.

 Windows users - Option 1 - ALT key + numeric codes: in Windows, combinations of the ALT key plus a numeric code can be used to type a non-English character (accented letter) in any Windows application.
+IMPORTANT: press Num Lock before using the Alt method for typing accented characters.
+In this way the keys of the numeric keypad are interpreted only as numbers.

 Example: To input the grave e è (138), hold down the ALT key, type 138 on the numeric keypad, then release the ALT key.